newatoms/beta/projects/automation/post.md

 Other than that we must create new jobs, there's an other disadvantage that lurk beneath this creation of a techno utopia.
 In a way, we get dependable on technology.
 A couple of months ago thousands of programmers let the world know that [One programmer almost broke the internet by deleting 11 lines of code](http://uk.businessinsider.com/npm-left-pad-controversy-explained-2016-3?r=US&IR=T).
 It's about what happens when an open source software package gets deleted by the maker.

-Podcast show Reply All from @Gimlet explains it all in their very recent episode: [#69 Disappeared](https://gimletmedia.com/episode/69-disappeared/).
-Although the coding world trebled a bit, they fixed the problem quite rapidly.
-Lucky for us, they're in the problem solving business.
+When we rely on this prolific open source world we see that we can get comfortable with automation.
+In the Podcast show Reply All (really worth checking out) from @Gimlet they explain it all in their episode: [#69 Disappeared](https://gimletmedia.com/episode/69-disappeared/).
+Although the coding world trembled a bit, programmers fixed the problem quite rapidly.
+Most important to remember and lucky for us, they're in the problem solving business.

 ## To conclude our plea